 Surprisingly, however, we continue to have students (14.77 percent) who believe that it is not necessary to take notes whilst reading since everything is available in books or on the Internet.
 This class of students will probably never be in a position to provide a critique of a literary work because they simply assume that they have no added value compared to what has been written by professional critics.
-In adopting this approach, students who consider a project where specific project management knowledge and techniques are applied.
+In adopting this approach, students who consider that they do not necessarily need to take notes should understand that they are reading for pleasure or perhaps to discover the story being told.
+However, under no circumstances should they presume that they are reading to formulate a critique based on the words and deeds of the characters in the story.

-&lt;sup>5 Martin Montgomery, ed.
+5 Martin Montgomery, ed.
 Ways of Reading: Advanced Reading Skills for Students of English Literature, 4th ed.
 London; New York: Routledge, 2013, p.11.

-&lt;sup>6 Martin Montgomery, ed.
+6 Martin Montgomery, ed.
 Ways of Reading: Advanced Reading Skills for Students of English Literature, 4th ed.
 London; New York: Routledge, 2013, p.11.